rohitha-edara/rohitha-edara.github.io/_pages/about.md

   </div>

   <div class="news-item">
-	<p>Presented the poster, 'Assessing the Impact of India's Right to Education (RTE) Act, 2009 on Caste-based School Segregation' at the <a href="https://aefpweb.org/">Association for Education Finance and Policy (AEFP)</a> Annual Conference 2023 in Denver, CO.</p>
+	<p>Presented the poster, 'Assessing the Impact of India's Right to Education (RTE) Act, 2009 on Caste-based School Segregation' at the <a href="https://aefpweb.org/">AEFP</a> Annual Conference 2023 in Denver, CO.</p>
   </div>

    <div class="news-item">